How to vote

 This is a convenient way of voting if you are unable to get to your polling station.
 Voting by proxy just means that you can appoint someone you trust to go and vote on your behalf.

-You can apply for a proxy vote as long as you are on the electoral register and meet any of the following criteria:
+You can apply for a proxy vote, using the application forms linked to below, as long as you are on the electoral register and meet any of the following criteria:

 - You have a physical condition that means you cannot go to the Polling Station on election day